Harry Maguire: 2023–present: Rise in form

 On 16 July 2023, Maguire announced that he had been stripped of the Manchester United captaincy after a discussion with manager Erik ten Hag.
 He was also linked with a transfer to West Ham United.
 On 20 July, Bruno Fernandes was named as Maguire's replacement as club captain.
 On 28 July, Manchester United rejected an offer of £20 million for Maguire from West Ham United.
 Two weeks later, the clubs agreed a fee of around £30 million.
 On 16 August, West Ham announced that there would be no transfer as Maguire wished to stay at Manchester United and fight for his place in the team.
 After a number of games in the 2023–24 season, Maguire replaced Raphaël Varane in manager Erik ten Hag's preferred centre-back pairing.
 Ten Hag stated that there had been "internal competition" due to Maguire's rich vein of form and said that his decision had been made due to "tactical reasons".

 On 7 October 2023, Maguire provided an assist for Scott McTominay to score his second goal in late stoppage time to give United a 2–1 comeback win against Brentford.
 On 24 October, he scored the only goal in his first Champions League match of the season, which ended in a 1–0 victory against Copenhagen, to be his club's first and only win in the competition that season.
 On 12 November, commenting on his decision to stay at Manchester United, Maguire stated: "I really enjoy playing for this club and I was willing to stay and fight for my place."
 On 6 December, after Maguire had played an integral role in United keeping clean sheets in all their three matches in November, he won the Premier League Player of the Month award for that month.
 He thus became the first United defender to win the award since Nemanja Vidić in January 2009.
-Commenting on his award, Maguire stated that he could not "have done it without… [his] team-mates, the staff and… [the] fans", adding that the "love and support" of such people had not gone "unnoticed" and that he "appreciate[d]" this.
+Commenting on his award, Maguire stated that he could not "have done it without... [his] team-mates, the staff and... [the] fans", adding that the "love and support" of such people had not gone "unnoticed" and that he "appreciate[d]" this.
 Maguire was praised by fans for turning his form around despite abuse from some.

+On 24 February 2024, Maguire scored a last-minute consolation goal against Fulham in a 2–1 loss.
+On 21 April, he scored a goal against Coventry City in the FA Cup.
+On 24 April, Maguire scored Manchester United's first goal in a 4–2 win against Sheffield United.